Skip to content

 Module 1 will discuss the key principles of OBSAL and learning taxonomies that can be applied to guide one’s course or programme design.

-In this delivery mode, Module 1 requires participants’ the completion of three learning components sequentially: 1.5 hours pre-class learning, 2 hours in-class learning, and 1.5 hours after-class learning.
-Different from Modules 2, 3 and 4, you only need to stay in class for 2 hours.
+Module 1 requires participants’ the completion of three learning components sequentially: 1.5 hours pre-class learning, 2 hours in-class learning, and 1.5 hours after-class learning.
+Different from Modules 2 and 3, the in-person class is only 2 hours.

 Components Detail Time